glmvc/first-site/README.md

 - just try to build your very first own website step by step 👷‍♀️
 - and learn the first important fundamentals of web development right away 🧑‍🔬
-- also don't be shy and show us your result 👨‍💻
+- also, don't be shy and show us your result 👨‍💻
 - we're all here to learn - from and with others - no matter how advanced someone is 🐣

 #### 👀 check out what is possible after 1-3 hours of research and motivation